Updated on 28.04.2026|9:42 AM

 - They have zero or close to zero exit load.

-- You can learn more about them at: SEBI Categorization of Mutual Fund Schemes.
+- You can also learn more about them at: SEBI Categorization of Mutual Fund Schemes.

 Example of liquid funds